An Encyclopaedia of English Medieval Carpentry

 The Encyclopaedia:

-Unless stated otherwise, all illustrations and photographs are by the author.
+Images: Unless stated otherwise, all illustrations and photographs are by the author.
 If you want to use them in any published material, either online or in print, please credit me.

 Boxford Church north porch